43rd Annual Candlelight Carol Service 2017

-The nondenominational Chelsea Community Church’s 42nd Annual Candlelight Carol Service, comprising Scripture lessons, a choir and congregational singing, will take place on Sunday, December 18, at 6 p.m. at its host church, the historic St. Peter’s Chelsea (346 West 20th Street, between 8th and 9th Avenues).
+Chelsea Community Church’s 43rd Annual Candlelight Carol Service, comprising Scripture lessons, a choir and congregational singing, will take place on Sunday, December 10, at 6 p.m. at its host church, the historic St. Peter’s Chelsea (346 West 20th Street, between 8th and 9th Avenues).
 The event is free; an offering will be accepted.
+Watch this space and the home page for details!
+Anyone wishing to participate in decorating the sanctuary for the service, providing cookies for the reception, ushering, or reading a scripture passage during the service is welcome!
+Contact us via our phone number or the contact form on the home page.

-Veteran Broadway singer/actor Arbender Robinson (right) will read Clement Clarke Moore’s famous poem, “A Visit from St. Nicholas.”
+Veteran Broadway singer/actor Arbender Robinsonread Clement Clarke Moore’s famous poem, “A Visit from St. Nicholas.”
 St. Peter’s Church stands on land that was part of Moore’s estate.
 Mr. Robinson has appeared on Broadway in Hairspray, Disney’s The Little Mermaid and Lion King, Hair, Ragtime, The Book of Mormon, Beautiful, and Shuffle Along.
 He is also a teaching artist working with many organizations across the country, and is a huge advocate for autism awareness and research.

 2015 Candlelight Carol Service